 - 1. Enable or disable IGMP Snooping on the switch. - Enable.
 The switch snoops all IGMP packets it receives to determine which segments should receive packets directed to the group address. - Disable.
 The switch does not snoop IGMP packets. - 2.
-Click Apply to send the updated configuration to the switch.
-Configuration changes take effect immediately. - 3.
+Enable or disable the validation of IGMP IP headers. - Enable.
+The switch checks the IGMP IP header for valid Router Alert option, ToS, and TTL information. - Disable.
+The switch does not check the IGMP IP header for Router Alert option, ToS, and TTL information. - 3.
+Specify whether to block unknown multicast addresses - Enable.
+The switch drops all packets with an unknown multicast MAC address in the destination field. - Disable.
+The switch forwards multicast packets with an unknown multicast MAC address in the destination field. - Click Apply to send the updated configuration to the switch.
+Configuration changes take effect immediately. - 5.
 Click Cancel to cancel the configuration on the screen and reset the data on the screen to the latest value of the switch